-- 1. Review and discuss annually with management and the independent auditor the adequacy and effectiveness of the Company's internal controls, including computerized information systems controls and security, disclosure controls and procedures for financial reporting. - 2.
-Review annually with the independent auditor the attestation to, and report on, the assessment of controls made by management. - Consider whether any changes to the internal controls or disclosure controls processes and procedures are appropriate in light of management's assessment or the independent auditor's report. - 4.
+- 1. Review and discuss annually with management and the independent auditor the adequacy and effectiveness of the Company's internal controls over financial reporting, including computerized information systems controls and security, disclosure controls and procedures, the integrity of its financial reporting processes, and the adequacy of its financial risk management programs and policies, including recommendations for any improvements in these areas. - 2.
+Review annually with the independent auditor the attestation to, and report on, the assessment of controls made by management. - 3.
+Consider whether any changes to the internal controls or disclosure controls processes and procedures are appropriate in light of management's assessment or the independent auditor's report. - 4.
 If the Company has an internal auditor: (i) the internal auditor shall report directly to the Committee; (ii) the Committee shall review the scope and plans of any internal audit recommended by the internal auditor; (iii) the internal auditor shall report directly to the Committee with the results of all internal audits; (iv) the Committee shall review with the internal auditor all recommendations made by the internal auditor as the result of any internal audit; and (v) the Committee shall review with management the implementation of such recommendations by the Company. - 5.
 Review with the principal executive and financial officers of the Company and the independent auditor: - a.
 All significant deficiencies in the design or operation of internal controls which could adversely affect the Company's ability to record, process, summarize, and report financial data and any material weaknesses in internal controls. - b.
 Any fraud, whether or not material, that involves management or other employees who have a significant role in the Company's internal controls.